Tide Original Powder is probably one of the most often recommended detergents for cloth diapers, and for good reason!

 - Good EWG rating (I don’t think the EWG is the end-all-be-all-but I often use their info as a starting point)

 - Note: I’ve only ever used the EWG website, not the “Think Dirty” app.
 I’ve been made aware that their rating scales are different on the website and app.
 I am using the info I gathered from the website, where it receives an A rating.
 It scored differently in the app.
+Do with this what you will, but I can’t live my life worrying too much about this, heh.

 - More economical than other plant-based detergents